rcdexta/hash19/README.md

                   #{'name' => 'hulk', 'power' => 'bulk', 'weapon' => {'name' => 'hands', 'id' => 3}}
 ```

-Note that `injection` always overrides the association trigger sinces the former is eager loaded and latter is lazy loaded thus avoiding the `N+1` calls
+Note that `injection` always overrides the association trigger sinces the former is eager loaded and latter is lazy loaded thus avoiding the `N+1` calls.

+Please refer to the [tests](https://github.com/rcdexta/hash19/tree/master/spec/hash19) for more examples and documentation.

 ## Contributing